-While avoiding a situation can make a phobia worse over time, it can be extremely distressing if someone is forced to face situations when they are not ready.
+Avoiding a situation can make a phobia worse over time.
+But it can also be very distressing if someone is forced into situations they're not ready to face.

 "I feel better if I have someone with me who knows about my anxiety and how to calm me down.
 It helps if I just focus on that person talking."

-If you think your friend or family member’s phobia is becoming a problem for them, encourage them to seek appropriate treatment by talking to a GP or therapist.
+If you think their phobia is becoming a problem for them, encourage them to seek treatment.

-For further suggestions see our section How to cope when supporting someone else, which gives practical suggestions on what you can do and where you can go for support.
+For more ideas, see our pages on how to cope when supporting someone else.
+This information gives practical suggestions on what you can do and where to find support.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.